mmalvarez/eth-isabelle/docs/semantics.rst

 Before continuing, it is worth noting that this semantics uses the original EVM semantics to describe the behavior of individual instructions.
 However, all higher-level control flow is described by the Elle semantics, capturing the key abstraction Elle is intended to provide (structured control flow).

 In the formal Isabelle development implementing Elle, this is actually described as a `*big-step operational semantics* <https://en.wikipedia.org/wiki/Operational_semantics#Big-step_semantics>`_.
 For clarity of exposition here (i.e., to make the presentation more comprehensible for people not already familiar with inductive semantics) I will describe it here as a "non-deterministic" interpreter.
-The big-step version of the semantics is given later in (TODO)
+The big-step version of the semantics can be found in ``elle/ElleCorrect/ElleAltSemantics.thy``, `here <https://github.com/mmalvarez/eth-isabelle/blob/ITP2019/elle/ElleCorrect/ElleAltSemantics.thy#L295>`__

 Elle's semantics is nondeterministic
 "in theory" but not “in practice”.
 What I mean by this is that while source programs can describe nondeterministic behaviors, the Elle compiler will refuse to compile them into EVM programs (this is important, as the EVM is by necessity a deterministic virtual machine).
-Additionally, it is relatively straightforward to characterize which Elle programs are deterministic (a predicate called "valid3" captures precisely this condition).
+Additionally, it is relatively straightforward to characterize which Elle programs are deterministic (a predicate called "valid3" captures precisely this condition, discussed in more detail in `:ref: valid3<valid3>`).

-TODO link in valid3?

 Elle's interpreter uses a *logical program counter* which consists of an index into a syntax tree.
 In particular, this is expressed as a list of natural numbers, describing the path taken through the tree at each syntax node (that is, "[0,1,2]" means "the root's first child's second child's third child"; these paths are zero-indexed).
 In the codebase these lists are referred to as *childpaths* or *cp* for short.
 Most of the correctness proof revolves around showing that this logical program counter advances in such a way that the Elle program's behavior matches that of the EVM program with its standard (integer) program counter.